-By the end of the century printing has become established in more than 250 cities around Europe.
+By the end of the century, printing has become established in more than 250 cities around Europe.
 One of the main challenges of the industry is distribution, which leads to the establishment of numerous book fairs.
 The most important one is the Frankfurt Book Fair.

 In 1507 Lucas Cranach invents the chiaroscuro woodcut, a technique in which drawings are reproduced using two or more blocks printed in different colors.
 The Italian Ugo da Carpi is one of the printers to use such woodcuts, for example in Diogenes, the work shown below.

-The ‘Historia Veneta’ (1551) is one of the many books of Pietro Bembo, a Venetian scholar and cardinal who is most famous for his work on the Italian language and poetry.
+The ‘Historia Veneta’ (1551) is one of the many books of Pietro Bembo, a Venetian scholar, and cardinal who is most famous for his work on the Italian language and poetry.
 The Bembo typeface is named after him.

 Christophe Plantin is one of the most famous printers of this century.
-In his print shop in Antwerp he produces fine work ornamented with engravings after Rubens and other artists.
-Many of his works as well as some of the equipment from the shop can be admired in the Plantin-Moretus museum.
+In his print shop in Antwerp, he produces fine work ornamented with engravings after Rubens and other artists.
+Many of his works as well as some of the equipment from the shop can be admired in the Plantin-Moretus Museum.

 The word ‘not’ is accidentally left out of Exodus 20:14 in a 1631 reprint of the King James Bible.
 The Archbishop of Canterbury and King Charles I are not amused when they learn that God commanded Moses “Thou shalt commit adultery”.
 The printers, Robert Barker and Martin Lucas, are fined and have their printing license revoked.
 This version of the Bible is referred to as The Wicked Bible and also called the Adulterous Bible or Sinner’s Bible.

-In Paris the Imprimerie Royale du Louvre is established in 1640 at the instigation of Richelieu.
+In Paris, the Imprimerie Royale du Louvre is established in 1640 at the instigation of Richelieu.
 The first book that is published is ‘De Imitatione Christi’ (The Imitation of Christ), a widely read Catholic Christian spiritual book that was first published in Latin around 1418.

-In 1642 Ludwig von Siegen invents mezzotint, a technique to reproduce half-tones by roughening a copper plate with thousands of little dots made by a metal tool with small teeth, called a ‘rocker’.
+In 1642 Ludwig von Siegen invents mezzotint, a technique to reproduce halftones by roughening a copper plate with thousands of little dots made by a metal tool with small teeth, called a ‘rocker’.
 The tiny pits in the plate hold the ink when the face of the plate is wiped clean.

 The first American paper mill is established in 1690.

 William Caslon is an English typographer whose foundry operates in London for over 200 years.
 His Caslon Roman Old Face is cut between 1716 and 1728.
-The letters are modelled on Dutch types but they are more delicate and not as monotonous.
+The letters are modeled on Dutch types but they are more delicate and not as monotonous.
 Caslon’s typefaces remain popular, digital versions are still available today.

 In 1732 Benjamin Franklin establishes his own printing office and becomes the publisher of the Pennsylvania Gazette.
-Among his publications Poor Richard’s Almanac becomes the most famous.
+Among his publications, Poor Richard’s Almanac becomes the most famous.

 Alois Senefelder invents lithography in 1796 and uses it as a low-cost method for printing theatrical works.
 In a more refined form lithography is still the dominant printing technique today.